 While this feature is still under development, the leaker showhow it will work.
 Users will have to enable text message authentication to turn on WhatsApp as a 2FA method.
 Just like how two-factor authentication works currently, this feature will be optional and users can choose for themselves.
 Since WhatsApp is working on supporting multi-devices, getting 2FA codes to log into Instagram from the web even when the user's main device is turned off would be a great alternative.
 Of course, since it's still in development, it remains to be seen when the feature will be available for iOS and Android users.

-Web version of Instagram to receive “Post Creator”
+Web version of Instagram to get “Post Creator”

-Currently, Instagram is also working on a revamped experience on the web with the ability to post photos and videos via the website.
-As Alessandro Paluzzi also revealed, the update brings the "Post Creator" to the web version of Instagram - which was previously only available on the mobile Instagram website in addition to the official app.
-Paluzzi managed to activate the new option on his profile through undisclosed methods, sharing some images on Twitter that show how the Instagram "Post Creator" will work on the web.
-The interface has been optimized with a preview of the content alongside the publishing options.
-Users will also find options to crop the image, apply filters - like in the app - and set a description.
+Instagram is currently working on a redesigned web experience with the ability to post photos and videos via the website.
+As Alessandro Paluzzi also revealed, the update brings the "Post Creator" to the web version of Instagram – which was previously only available on the mobile Instagram website, in addition to the official app.
+Paluzzi managed to activate the new option on his profile through undisclosed methods.
+He shared some images on Twitter showing how the Instagram "Post Creator" will work on the web.
+The interface has been optimized with a preview of the content alongside the posting options.
+Users will also find options for cropping the image, applying filters – just like in the app – and adding a description.
 (Photo by Unsplash / Solen Feyissa)